 The filling cannot be prepared ahead of time.

 The entire pie can be assembled and baked up to two days in advance.
 Store the pie in the refrigerator and let it come close to room temperature before serving.
-It can be served directly from the refrigerator if you desire, but traditionally it is served closer to room temperature.
+You can serve it directly from the refrigerator if you desire, but traditionally, it is served closer to room temperature.

 Serving Pizza Rustica